 It also behooves to acknowledge that the term ‘vegan’ was not coined until 1944 by Donald Watson, who was a founder of the Vegan Society in the United Kingdom (The Vegan Society, 2022), and even then, it wasn’t added to lexicons until 1988 (The Vegan Society, 2021).
 Until that year, the term pure vegetarian had existed to describe vegans and their lifestyle, yet it was most often in the context that it was fervent practice of vegetarianism – i.e., a fanaticism instead of a holistic philosophy (Grant & MacKenzie-Dale, 2016).
 Therefore, vegetarians and vegetarianism are mentioned in the subsequent sections of this article with the knowledge that they involved the consumption of dairy and other animal products.
 However, vegetarianism is often discussed in the literature as a precursor to the what is recognized as veganism today (Suddath, 2008).

-Some of the earliest records of vegetarianism in B.C. comes from an unlikely location: a prison.
+One of the earliest records of vegetarianism in B.C. comes from an unlikely location: a prison.
 On 01 April, 1948, the Vancouver Daily Province reported that the Doukhobor inmates were proving to be a “headache to B.C.
-Penitentiary officials” at the Oakalla Prison Farm in Burnaby, (New Westminster Bureau of the Vancouver Daily Province, 1948).
-At the time, the Prison Farm was designed to reform inmates through manual farm work and other agricultural training, (BC Farm Museum, n.d.).
-By the year when the Vancouver Daily Province published that article, the prison had its inmates work on gardening and the rearing of livestock over 64 acres, (BC Farm Museum, n.d.).
-The Doukhobor inmates, whose creed calls for the abstinence of killing any human or animal, apparently refrained from participating in tending to the livestock, as it would ultimately end with the murder of the animals.
-In response, and unexpectedly accommodating of the prison’s staff and the department of justice, the Doukhobor inmates were kept semi-employed until the spring when they would work in the gardens full-time, and all year-round they were permitted to prepare their strict vegetarian meals separately from the other inmates’ meals, (New Westminster Bureau of the Vancouver Daily Province, 1948).
+Penitentiary officials” at the Oakalla Prison Farm in Burnaby (New Westminster Bureau of the Vancouver Daily Province, 1948).
+At the time, the Prison Farm was designed to reform inmates through manual farm work and other agricultural training (BC Farm Museum, n.d.), and in that same year, the prison had its inmates tend to gardens and rear livestock across more than 64 acres (BC Farm Museum, n.d.).
+The Doukhobor inmates, whose creed forbids the killing of any human or animal, refrained from participating in tending to the livestock, as it would ultimately end with the murder of the animals.
+In response, and unexpectedly accommodating of the prison’s staff and the department of justice, the Doukhobor inmates were kept semi-employed until the spring when they would work in the gardens full-time, and all year-round they were permitted to prepare their strict vegetarian meals separately from the other inmates’ meals (New Westminster Bureau of the Vancouver Daily Province, 1948).
 One may say that there is irony in the fact that modern vegetarianism is mentioned as a privilege in a setting that is designed to wrest privileges away.

 The Hippies on Rainbow Road